openfl/OpenFLDevelopersGuide/working-with-sound/capturing-sound-input.md

 For more information on playing back sounds from sound sample data, see

-“Working with dynamically generated
+"Working with dynamically generated

-audio” on page 448
+audio" on page 448

 .